Michigan History Day

 Read What the

-Michigan History Day is an affiliate of National History Day, a yearlong educational program that encourages students to explore local, state, national, and world history.
+Michigan History Day, an educational program of the Historical Society of Michigan, is an affiliate of National History Day, a yearlong educational program that encourages students to explore local, state, national, and world history.

 2015 State Finals will be held at

 For directions to DeWitt High School click here.